benshimonz/V1/README.md

 - all _S1_ entities should be within scope at the relationship (see _scope_ later on)

 - For each assignment combination to _S1_ entities: _{at}_ - **aggregation tag** - equals to the number of relationships / paths that satisfy the pattern.
-- An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by a comparison operator ("=" / "≠" / ">" / "≥" / "in" [set] / "in" {range}) and an expression. "<" / "≤" are avoided to force explicit lower limit (0 or 1) with "in range".
+- An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by a comparison operator ("=" / "≠" / ">" / "≥" / "in" [set] / "in" {range}) and an expression. "<" / "≤" are not used - to avoid ambiguity by forcing explicit lower limit (0 or 1) with "in range".

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'